Bikoil/ralsay/README.md

 ```sh
 chmod +x ralsay
 ```
-- Then finally copy the file to `/usr/local/bin`
+- Then finally copy the file to `/usr/local/bin` or a folder where you are able to execute files from
 ```sh
 sudo cp ralsay /usr/local/bin/
 ```